nanoporetech/dorado/documentation/CustomBarcodes.md

 ## Specification Format

-The custom arrangements are defined using a `toml` file, and custom barcode sequences are passed through a `FASTQ` file.
+The custom arrangements are defined using a `toml` file, and custom barcode sequences are passed through a `FASTA` file.

 ### Arrangement File